 I hire all my writers on an ongoing basis, writing 3 – 5 articles weekly for me.
-From the freelancer’s perspective they like knowing that they have weekly work.
-Also the longer you work with somebody the less fees you pay with Upwork.
+From the freelancer’s perspective, they like knowing that they have weekly work.
+Also the longer you work with somebody the fewer fees you pay with Upwork.

 When I submit a job I always include the following:

 - What niche they will be working with.

 - I ask for past experience and writing example in that niche.

 - I always state that I need well written, engaging, original content after good research using perfect US English.